SunnyTseng/academic-kickstart_personalWeb/content/authors/admin/_index.md

 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

+Please refer to my CV for detailed information of education and publications.
+Take a look at my CV of failures if you are interested! :)